Conscientious Objectors to the Draft

 Both conscientious objectors and drafted troops are required to spend a set period, called the tour of duty, in active service.
 Most likely, the tour of duty in a national emergency would be two years, but the president and congress could change this.

 Draft reinstatement is always a possibility in any time of military crisis.
-To find out more about the draft, including the history of conscription, check out the links on the next page.
+To find out more about the draft, including the history of conscription, check out the links below.